Creating a HomeSeer rPi image

 Next, we need to install HomeSeer and set it to start automatically on boot.
 We will also install a few tools that will come handy later down the road, like Git, Docker, etc.

-1. Change the password for root with passwd root and set it to homeseerpi
+1. Change the password for root with sudo passwd root and set it to homeseerpi

 2. Run the following script to complete the setup: